Mumbai Indians: 2014–2020: Dominance

+2021–present: Struggles

 Before the 2021 Auction, Mumbai Indians released Mitchell McClenaghan, Sherfane Rutherford, Digvijay Deshmukh, Prince Balwant Rai Singh, James Pattinson and Nathan Coulter-Nile.

 In the 2021 Auction, Mumbai Indians got back Nathan Coulter-Nile (₹50 million), Adam Milne (₹32 million), Piyush Chawla (₹24 million), Marco Jansen (₹2 million), James Neesham (₹5 million), Arjun Tendulkar (₹2 million), and Yudhvir Singh Charak (₹2 million).

 In the initial matches, Mumbai Indians struggled on the slow pitch of Chennai which was one of the neutral venues for IPL 2021.
-They lost 3 games out of the first 5 they played.
-The main reason was their failure of the lower middle order.
-Mumbai Indians won their next 2 games and the middle order showing some improvement made crucial contributions to seal the win.
-They eventually ended the season at number 5 spot.
+They lost 3 out of their first 5 games.
+The main reason was the failure of their lower middle order.
+However, Mumbai Indians won their next two games, with the middle order showing some improvement and making crucial contributions to secure the victories.
+They eventually ended the season at the fifth spot.

-In 2022 two new teams were introduced.
-Ahead of 2022 IPL mega auctions the team retained 4 players who were Rohit Sharma, Jasprit Bumrah, Kieron Pollard and Surya Kumar Yadav.
+In 2022, two new teams were introduced.
+Ahead of 2022 IPL mega auctions, the team retained four players: Rohit Sharma, Jasprit Bumrah, Kieron Pollard and Suryakumar Yadav.
 They left Hardik Pandya who was one of their core players for a long time.
-In the mega auctions they purchased back Ishan Kishan for a hefty sum of ₹15.25 which is the second highest bid for an Indian player till date.
+In the mega auctions, they purchased back Ishan Kishan for a hefty sum of ₹15.25 crore, which is the second highest bid for an Indian player till date.

-They begun the season with a poor note of losing their first 8 matches which is the worst in the history of tournament.
-They ended the tournament with 4 wins out 14 matches making the 15th season as their worst by finishing at the bottom of the points table.
+They lost their first eight matches of the seasons, the worst in the history of the IPL.
+They ended the tournament with 4 wins out of 14 matches, making the 15th season as their worst by finishing at the bottom of the points table.